ronkow/python-for-data-practitioners/README.md

 </kbd>
 <br><br>

 You can also run your code in Windows Powershell or Command Prompt.
-Enter `python` at the prompt to access the interactive interface that works like IDLE:
+Enter `python` at the prompt to access an interactive interface that works like IDLE:

 <kbd>
 <img src="./images/command_prompt_python.png" width="700" alt="Python command line">